DennisD2/bkunix/doc/bootsector.md

 TODO: all sector numbers are +1 higher than I had expected.
 So my calculation hw address on disk <-> track , sector need to be analyzed and fixed.

-# cut of 16 byte header
+# cut of 16 byte header from bootsector files
 dd bs=1 skip=16 if=new_rxboot2 of=new_rxboot2.bin